ebdrup/mocha-jshint/README.md

 That is it you are done.

-To grep only the JSHint test, just do
+To grep only the jshint test, just do
 ```
-mocha --grep JSHint
+mocha --grep jshint
 ```

 configuring jshint
 ------------------
-In the root of your project you can add a `.jshintignore` file, where each line is a file or directory for JSHint to ignore and not check for errors. (see this project for an example)
+In the root of your project you can add a `.jshintignore` file, where each line is a file or directory for jshint to ignore and not check for errors. (see this project for an example)

-At the root of your project you can add a `.jshintrc` file, that specifies what options you want JSHint to run with (see this project for an example)
+At the root of your project you can add a `.jshintrc` file, that specifies what options you want jshint to run with (see this project for an example)

 You can also add a `.jshintrc` file to any subdirectory of your project, to override the .jshintrc settings in the root.